 The Roundhouse SAMU Grant supports students interested in joining a community of changemakers with a 3-month Community Membership at Roundhouse.

 Founding Director, Social Innovation Institute

 5-256F, City Centre Campus10700 – 104 AvenueEdmonton, AB780-633-3269

-Leo is an assistant professor at MacEwan University who graduated with a PhD in Marketing from the University of Alberta.
+Leo is the founding director of the Social Innovation Institute and an assistant professor in the School of Business.
+He graduated with a PhD in Marketing from the University of Alberta.
 He teaches and researches new business concepts that are aligned with socially responsible thinking and ethical decision-making, working with a generation of students who will shape our sustainable world.
 He has done applied research with social enterprises, taught undergraduate and graduate business courses related to sustainability and designed courses focused on corporate social responsibility.